cerebase/use-lang/README.md

 This package is open-source and distributed under the [MIT License](LICENSE).

 ## Credits
-`@cerebase/lang` is maintained and developed by [Your Name/Organization].
+`@cerebase/lang` is maintained and developed by [cerebase](https://cerebase.com/).
 We are grateful to the open-source community for their contributions and support.

 ---